Solid Intermediate Course

 1 Helpful / 0 Not

-Pros: 9 Mach 3 baskets.
+Pros: 18 baskets.
+9 are Mach 3 baskets.
 Although they are old and somewhat rusted, they catch great.
-9 baskets that are new and look like Spiderweb 3 that are painted yellow and are highly visible.
+Other 9 baskets are new and look like Spiderweb 3 that are painted yellow and are highly visible.
 1-9 have the new baskets.

 Concrete tees.
 Each hole has 1 very large and grippy concrete tee.